gawells/CompleteMagic/README.md

 ```

 ### Keybindings
 In order for the auto-complete menu to be triggered when pressing tab you need a corresponding `Default.sublime-keymap` file to bind the appropriate `CompleteMagic` functions.
-In this example I use a syntax for `.pbs` that is a `source.shell` derivative:
+In this example I use a syntax for `.pbs` that is a `source.shell` derivative (saved in `<sublime-user-config>/Packages/User/pbs`):
 ```
 [
         { "keys": ["tab"], "command": "tab_into_snippet", "context":